Tuesday, 8 May 2012

 If you believe that women are people and therefore deserving of human rights, then the logical conclusion is that they would have a right to decide what happens to their bodies.

+Which leads me to the issue of ‘foetal rights’; Nearly all of the republicans I spoke to about abortion and who were against it in general, grounded their disagreement with the validity of abortion rights on the idea that the foetus had a right to life that surpassed that of the pregnant woman.
 I disagree with the notion that a right to life can be afforded to a *potential* human being above the human rights of the actual living human being that the foetus is contained in, however I understand the difficulty that people have with abortion if they genuinely believe the foetus is a human life deserving of the same rights as, say, a pubescent 13 year old girl.
 They believe the foetal right to life surpasses that of the pregnant woman’s right to healthcare, her right to self-determination of the person, her right to privacy, her right to bodily integrity among others.
 According to them, the right to life is so important it trumps everything regardless of the consequences.
+The foetal right to life card is what anti-choicers generally pull out when they’ve lost the argument that women are people who should be allowed make their own health decisions, but some people who I like to think have better politics sometimes use it too.

 What I cannot fathom, is how the republicans I know who will defend the right to armed struggle in particular conditions, can marry the idea set out above (that the right to life trumps every other right) with the idea that armed struggle in *any* condition is a legitimate option.
 If the right to life is so important that it can transgress the rights of another person’s right to privacy or bodily integrity, then surely there is no point at which a republican can defend the taking of another person’s life.
 If the foetal right to life is supreme to a pregnant woman’s right not to live in poverty, then the logical conclusion is that the right to life of a British soldier occupying West Belfast in 1987 reigned supreme to the rights of people to live in peace and not be oppressed – because the right to life – if you believe it a foetus has life – trumps all because it is supreme to all other rights.
+If you believe that armed struggle is acceptable in certain circumstances and with certain conditions it is acceptable to take the life of another, then the unavoidable conclusion is that the ‘right to life’ of a person (or the foetus that you have awarded it personhood) is not absolute in all circumstances.
+The logical conclusion is the right to life does not trump all, and thus the foetal right to life does not surpass all of the pregnant woman’s rights.

 If the response to this argument is to say that a British soldier in 1980s Belfast somehow gave up his right to life by virtue of the fact that he occupied Ireland, then it is inconsistent to say that the *right* to life that trumps all other rights, in all other circumstances.
 For republicans who believed in (at one point or another) the legitimacy of armed struggle, there is no way around it.

 Republicans, throughout the recent conflict, argued and acted in accordance with the principle that the right to life was not absolute.
 Facing oppression and the denial of fundamental human rights, republicans took up arms to resist - knowing that in doing so, lives would be lost.
 Republicans believed that the violation of the right to life of another to defend the rights of the nationalist community in the Six Counties was a legitimate and moral choice.
 This was not an easy choice to make, but it was a choice that they believed was right, and in the long run for the betterment of their community and wider society.
 It was a choice most modern republicans would agree with even while regretting profoundly the suffering caused by the necessity of making that choice.
+The anti-choice argument hinges on the belief that in any and all circumstances, the right to life of a foetus is superior to the rights of a woman to self-determination, to privacy, to freedom, to independence, to make choices about her bodily integrity.

 The natural extension of the anti-choice argument is that women are to be oppressed, forced by the State to carry a foetus to term regardless of their personal choice, or the psychological or physical damage this can inflict on them, and their families.
 In essence, anti-choicers believe that the State should, for example, stand up for the right of the rapist to force a woman to bear his child, and those who hold this view and claim to be republicans, argue that Sinn Féin should use the mechanisms of State power to ensure this happens.
+But if you consider yourself a republican, and acknowledge that gender equality is a core principle of republicanism, then it is quite obvious that the logical conclusion is to favour a woman’s right to choose regardless of the circumstances.

 Either women are equal in all circumstances, or they are not.